 7. Secure additional financing

 Loyola's financial aid awards may not cover the entire cost of attendance.
-It's your responsibility to secure additional financing for expenses that are not covered by scholarships, grants, federal student loans, etc.
+It's your responsibility to secure additional financing for expenses that are not covered by scholarships, grants, or federal student loans.

-Once you have reviewed your award letter, you may login to LOCUS and find The Bottom Line (Estimate) under the Campus Finances menu.
+Once you have reviewed your award letter, you may login to LOCUS, and find The Bottom Line (Estimate) under the Financial Aid tile.
 This is a tool for students and parents that lets you see an estimate of the remaining balance for the academic year.

 The Bottom Line is an estimate.
-Once generated, please view your eBill or Account Summary by Term for actual figures.
+Once generated, please view your eBill within the Financial Account tile for actual figures.